The realization space of an unstable coalgebra: Moduli spaces of topological realizations

 which is induced by the restriction maps. \end{proof}

-Finally we come to the comparison between $\infty$-stages and actual topological realizations of $C$.
-Let $\mc{W}_{\rm Top}(C)$ denote the category of spaces whose objects are topological realizations of $C$, i.e. simplicial sets $X$ such that $H_*(X) \cong C$ in $\CA$, and morphisms are $\mathbb{F}_p$-homology equivalences between simplicial sets.
+Finally, we come to the comparison between $\infty$-stages and actual topological realizations of $C$.
+Let $\mc{W}_{\rm Top}(C)$ denote the category of spaces whose objects are topological realizations of $C$, i.e.\! simplicial sets $X$ such that $H_*(X) \cong C$ in $\CA$, and morphisms are $\mathbb{F}_p$-homology equivalences between simplicial sets.
 We define the classifying space of this category $\mc{M}_{\rm Top}(C)$ to be the \emph{realization space of $C$}.
 By Theorem \ref{DK-theory5}, there is a weak equivalence

-where the index set of the coproduct is the set of equivalence classes of realizations of $C$ with respect to $\mathbb{F}_p$-homology, with $X$ chosen in each class to be fibrant in the localized sense (i.e. \emph{$p$-complete}), and $\Aut^{\rm h}(X)$ denotes the simplicial monoid of self-homotopy equivalences.
+where the index set of the coproduct is the set of equivalence classes of realizations of $C$ with respect to $\mathbb{F}_p$-homology, with $X$ chosen in each class to be fibrant in the Bousfield localization with respect to $\mathbb{F}_p$-homology equivalences, and $\Aut^{\rm h}(X)$ denotes the simplicial monoid of self-homotopy equivalences.

+The meaning of strong convergence in the next theorem should be taken as defined by Bousfield in~\cite[p.
+364]{Bou: homology SS}.

-\begin{theorem} Suppose that the homology spectral sequence of each cosimplicial $\infty$-stage for $C$ converges.
+\begin{theorem} Let $C$ be an unstable coalgebra.
+Suppose that the homology spectral sequence of each $\infty$-stage $ X^\bu$ for $C$ converges strongly to $H_*(\Tot X^\bu)$.
 Then the totalization functor induces a weak equivalence

 \end{theorem}

 \begin{proof} Let $X^\bu$ be an $\infty$-stage and assume that it is Reedy fibrant.
 The $E^2$-page of the homology spectral sequence of the cosimplicial space $X^\bu$,